 “There are a number of things that can go wrong during the winter months when everyone is trying to stay warm, and many people decorate for the holidays,” Stacey Kwiatkoski, Director of Operations at MD Squared, explains, “Often holiday decorations, overused extension cords, and scented candles cause an increase in the number of fires we see in New York City”.

-At MD Squared, we encourage landlords and residents to share the responsibility of maintaining safe living conditions.
+At MD Squared, our property management company encourages landlords and residents to share the responsibility of maintaining safe living conditions.
 Within the first two weeks of each new year, our Operations team distributes fire safety instructions to all tenants, for their building.
 Each tenant is asked to carefully review this information each year and understand what to do in the event of a fire or other emergency.

 In addition to knowing your building’s procedures, take the following steps to keep yourself and your neighbors safe.

 Test your carbon monoxide and smoke detectors once a month